jpeg-aic/dataset-JPEG-AI-SDR25/README.md

 - Use appropriate data parsers to correctly interpret `categorical`, `logical`, and `datetime` columns.
 - `submission_time` is provided in ISO 8601 format.
-- Data can be analyzed using MATLAB, Python (pandas), R, or other analysis tools.
-- Ensure screen resolution and toggle count data are considered in user filtering or weighting schemes.

 ## Contact
 First author:mohsen.jenadeleh@uni-konstanz.de